Report Functions ARC 2017

 - To monitor the corporate social responsibility strategy and practices, and to assess the degree of compliance therewith.

-Six meetings have been held and the following actions, among others, have been carried out:
+Eight meetings have been held involving the following actions, amongst others:

 (A) Corporate Governance:

-An internal evaluation was carried out on the functioning of the Board of Directors and Committees, to be submitted to the Board of Directors.
+An external evaluation was carried out of the functioning of the Board and Committees, for submission to the Board.

 (B) Activities in relation to remuneration:

-The remuneration of the directors was reviewed in order to accommodate it to the market and taking into account the degree of involvement and dedication of the directors.
+The directors’ remuneration was reviewed in order to adjust it to the market also taking into account the directors’ degree of involvement and commitment.

 (C) Activities in relation to Corporate Social Responsibility: